 Limited Data Preview

 You are viewing a limited preview of thyssenkrupp’s EU Taxonomy dataset.
-The full dataset, available for download, includes eligibility and alignment metrics for turnover, CAPEX, and OPEX across all EU Taxonomy categories (A1, A2, A, B, and A+B), at both aggregate and activity level, with historical coverage back to 2022.
+The full dataset, available for download, includes eligibility and alignment metrics for turnover, CAPEX, and OPEX across all EU Taxonomy categories, at both aggregate and activity level, with historical coverage back to 2022.

 Access Datasets, Disclosures, and Sources